6. Interacting with the Server¶

 Fetching the Agent Card:

 A2ACardResolverclass is a convenience.
-It first fetches theAgentCardfrom the server's/.well-known/agent-card.jsonendpoint (based on the provided base URL) which is then used to initialize the client. -
+Whenget_agent_card()is called, it fetches theAgentCardfrom the server's/.well-known/agent-card.jsonendpoint (based on the provided base URL), which is then used to initialize the client. -

 Initializing the Client & Sending a Non-Streaming Message: